-Bethenny Frankel A Questionable Friend Says Ramona Singer After ‘RHONY’ Confrontation
+Bethenny Frankel Is A Questionable Friend, Says Ramona Singer After ‘RHONY’ Confrontation

 — Previously.TV (@PreviouslyTV) April 20, 2017

 Singer doesn’t understand how Bethenny Frankel can just walk away when she brings up something that’s important to her.
-Of course, Bethenny felt she was being attacked and she didn’t think that a close friend could do that to her.
+Of course, Bethenny felt she was being attacked, and she didn’t think that a close friend could do that to her.
 And Frankel’s reaction has apparently been an eye-opener for Singer.

-“Bethenny got defensive and I just realized now with her she’s the type of a girlfriend that you can never bring up anything that’s a slight bit unpleasant unless she brings it up first,” Ramona explains, adding, “Bethenny could have very simply said, ‘Hey, Ramona things are good.
+“Bethenny got defensive and I just realized now with her she’s the type of a girlfriend that you can never bring up anything that’s a slight bit unpleasant unless she brings it up first,” Ramona explained.
+“Bethenny could have very simply said, ‘Hey, Ramona things are good.
 Don’t worry.’
 ‘Hey, Ramona, I don’t want to discuss it right now.’
 Instead she got very snappy and very pitbull with me and she took it all the wrong way.
 I mean that was her head trip though, not mine.”

 It is interesting that Ramona can take herself out of the drama, putting the entire blame on Bethenny.
 Therefore, Singer can comfortably say that Frankel is a questionable friend because she is in her corner sometimes, but not others.
-But it is interesting that Ramona doesn’t acknowledge her own behavior, including how she brought up Bethenny’s daughter Bryn in the discussion about her soft-core film.
+But it is interesting that Ramona doesn’t acknowledge her own behavior, including how she brought up Bethenny’s daughter, Bryn, in the discussion about Frankel’s softcore film.

 What do you think of Ramona’s comments about Bethenny Frankel?
-Do you think Bethenny is a good friend or do you think Singer shot herself in the foot with her rude comments?
+Do you think Bethenny is a good friend, or do you think Singer shot herself in the foot with her rude comments?